HiteshMittal07/Parental-control-X-Push-Protocol/README.md

 - React.js
 - JavaScript
 - Hardhat
-- PolygonZkEVM testnet
+- PolygonZkEVM testnet- Changed to Scroll sepolia due to it's Unavailability.

 ## How to Use

 1. **Create Wallet:**

-   - To create a wallet, users need to have PolygonZkEVM testnet ETHs.
+   - To create a wallet, users need to have Scroll Sepolia testnet ETHs.
    - Navigate to the "Create Wallet" section and follow the instructions to set up your parental wallet.

 2. **Join Wallet:**